Sulfuric acid: Grades of sulfuric acid

 Although nearly 100% sulfuric acid solutions can be made, the subsequent loss of SO3 at the boiling point brings the concentration to 98.3% acid.
-The 98.3% grade is more stable in storage, and is the usual form of what is described as "concentrated sulfuric acid".
+The 98.3% grade, which is more stable in storage, is the usual form of what is described as "concentrated sulfuric acid".
 Other concentrations are used for different purposes.
 Some common concentrations are:

 "Chamber acid" and "tower acid" were the two concentrations of sulfuric acid produced by the lead chamber process, chamber acid being the acid produced in the lead chamber itself (<70% to avoid contamination with nitrosylsulfuric acid) and tower acid being the acid recovered from the bottom of the Glover tower.
 They are now obsolete as commercial concentrations of sulfuric acid, although they may be prepared in the laboratory from concentrated sulfuric acid if needed.
-In particular, "10 M" sulfuric acid (the modern equivalent of chamber acid, used in many titrations), is prepared by slowly adding 98% sulfuric acid to an equal volume of water, with good stirring: the temperature of the mixture can rise to 80 °C (176 °F) or higher.
+In particular, "10 M" sulfuric acid (the modern equivalent of chamber acid, used in many titrations) is prepared by slowly adding 98% sulfuric acid to an equal volume of water, with good stirring: the temperature of the mixture can rise to 80 °C (176 °F) or higher.

-Pure sulfuric acid
+Sulfuric acid

-Pure sulfuric acid contains not only H2SO4 molecules, but is actually an equilibrium of many other chemical species, as it is shown in the table below.
+Sulfuric acid contains not only H2SO4 molecules, but is actually an equilibrium of many other chemical species, as it is shown in the table below.

-Pure sulfuric acid is a colorless oily liquid, and has a vapor pressure of <0.001 mmHg at 25 °C and 1 mmHg at 145.8 °C, and 98% sulfuric acid has a <1 mmHg vapor pressure at 40 °C.
+Sulfuric acid is a colorless oily liquid, and has a vapor pressure of <0.001 mmHg at 25 °C and 1 mmHg at 145.8 °C, and 98% sulfuric acid has a vapor pressure of <1 mmHg at 40 °C.

 In the solid state, sulfuric acid is a molecular solid that forms monoclinic crystals with nearly trigonal lattice parameters.
 The structure consists of layers parallel to the (010) plane, in which each molecule is connected by hydrogen bonds to two others.
 Hydrates H2SO4*nH2O are known for n = 1, 2, 3, 4, 6.5, and 8, although most intermediate hydrates are stable against disproportionation.

 Polarity and conductivity

 Anhydrous H2SO4 is a very polar liquid, having a dielectric constant of around 100.
-It has a high electrical conductivity, caused by dissociation through protonating itself, a process known as autoprotolysis.
+It has a high electrical conductivity, a consequence of autoprotolysis, i.e. self-protonation: